 Who Can Benefit from Caudal Steroid Injections?

-Caudal steroid injections provide pain relief without a surgical procedure.
+Caudal steroid injections provide pain relief without a surgical procedure at the Pain Clinic in Lakeland, Florida.
 The treatment may be right for people with back pain that has lasted longer than four weeks, is severe, or has not improved with other treatments such as physical therapy.
 Early intervention can decrease the chances of the pain worsening and becoming chronic.

 The procedure can also help identify the precise cause of pain for your doctor to make a diagnosis.
 To do this, a local anesthetic is injected into the area of the nerve root.
 The doctor then asks the patient to describe any change in pain symptoms.
 A decrease in pain indicates that the nerve causing the symptoms has been located and treated.